tomstreeter/crankykit/README.md

 This was made for my personal use and there are no guarantees it will work for you.
 Its <a name="quirks">quirks</a> are mine; you're welcome to your own.
 I'm making this freely available.
 I hope you find it useful.
 I'll answer questions that I can, but this is very definitely an "as-is" thing.
 I haven't used every hosting service under the sun and I don't plan to take it up as a hobby.
 I'm the *worst* possible source of information about your hosting account.
 Your hosting provider is the best source of information.

+## About Kirby CMS

+I'm a big fan of [Kirby CMS] (https://getkirby.com).
+It's a great piece of software backed by a great little company and a community of loyal users.
+I have no connection with them except as a happily *paying* customer.  *Kirby is not free software*.
+If you're going to use it in a public environment, you need to buy a license either directly from them or through a Kirby plugin author's website (same price, just helps support the Kirby ecoystem).
+You can find [everything you'd ever want to know] (https://getkirby.com/license/2022-03-15) about licensing Kirby on their website.

 ## <a name="submodules">Installation</a>

 Kirby files are referenced as a Git submodule because it lets me treat those files as a black box (as one does if one wishes to be happy).
 There's a very practical implication to this strategy: The actual files that live inside the `/kirby` directory aren't included in this repository except as a pointer.
 This is how you can get them: